 Custodial staff will clean and disinfect rooms, table surfaces, doors handles, etc. after each activity or location used by the group.
 Camp staff will clean and disinfect activity equipment after each use by a group.

 Our custodial staff and camp staff will be following all CDC guidelines for cleaning and disinfecting as well as using products approved by the EPA for use against COVID-19.

-A maximum of 16 campers per group (our goal is to honor friendship requests but there is no guarantee this summer.)
+A maximum of 16 campers per group (our goal is to honor friendship requests but there is no guarantee.)

-The Day Camp is mostly an outdoor based camp but in case of inclement weather groups will have separate spaces to use in order to limit the mixing of groups.
+The Day Camp is mostly an outdoor based camp but in case of inclement weather groups will have separate spaces to use.

-Groups will adhere to a schedule that promotes group activities and limits contacts with other groups throughout the camp day.
+Groups will adhere to a schedule that promotes group activities.

 Unwell Campers and Staff Procedures

 Anyone in the camp community who are COVID-19 positive or have recently had close contact with a COVID-19 positive person MUST stay home until they have met the CDC and IDPH Criteria to discontinue home isolation.

 The Summer Programs nurse will lead the notification process for staff and families.
 The nurse will work with Cook County Department of Public Health on contact tracing procedures and notification.